brmakana/graphite-coreos-cluster/README.md

     ```

 6. You should now be able to hit Graphite on port 80 of the host running graphite_web, and grafana at /grafana/index.html#/dashboard/file/default.json

+7. Have your metric clients send stats to the carbon-relay host